mjhea0/flaskr-tdd/README.md

 });
 ```

 Test this out by adding two new entries, click on one of them.
 It should be removed from the DOM.
+But wait?!
+Hit refresh.
+Why are the posts still there?
+Well, because they are not being removed from the database.
+This is what AJAX is for.
+If you're new to AJAX, this could be a nice weekend project.
+Once someone figures it out, issue a pull request.
+Cheers!

 ## Heroku